Keolis: United Kingdom

-In the United Kingdom, Keolis owns 35% of Govia that owns Govia Thameslink Railway, operator of the Thameslink, Southern & Great Northern franchise and previously operated Thameslink, Southeastern and London Midland.
+In the United Kingdom, Keolis owns 35% of Govia that previously operated Thameslink, Southeastern, London Midland and Govia Thameslink Railway.
 Keolis also had a 45% shareholding in First TransPennine Express from February 2004 until March 2016.
 Upon being re-tendered, FirstGroup took full control.

 Sir Michael Hodgkinson was appointed as Chairman of Keolis UK Ltd in December 2011 and remained in post until 2019.
 During 2012, Keolis lodged a joint bid with SNCF for the aborted InterCity West Coast franchise.
 In 2014, in partnership with Eurostar, the company submitted a bid for the InterCity East Coast franchise; however, the franchise was awarded to Stagecoach Group/Virgin Group, who traded as Virgin Trains East Coast (VTEC).

-In partnership with Amey, Keolis operates both the Docklands Light Railway and Manchester Metrolink concessions.
+Through joint venture company KeolisAmey, Keolis operates both the Docklands Light Railway and Manchester Metrolink concessions.
 Furthermore, Keolis is part of the Tramlink Nottingham consortium that commenced operating the Nottingham Express Transit tram operation in December 2011.
 Specifically, operations have been subcontracted to Nottingham Trams Limited, a consortium of Keolis (80%) and Wellglade (20%).

 In May 2018, the Wales & Borders franchise was awarded to KeolisAmey Wales, who received a contract valued at £5 billion covering a 15-year period starting on 14 October 2018.
 This contract included the provision of investment in the Welsh network, including £800M into new rolling stock, £194M to modernise 247 stations and build five new Metro stations, the running of 285 extra services between Monday and Friday along with 294 extra Sunday services.

 On 14 October 2018, KeolisAmey Wales commenced operations under the Welsh Government-owned Transport for Wales brand.
 On 31 May 2020, an Emergency Measures Agreement was approved to assist KeolisAmey Wales; it detailed that the Welsh Government will spend up to £65 million over the next six months to ensure trains continue to operate on the franchise.
 On 7 February 2021, the franchise was nationalised by the Welsh Government and transferred to a publicly owned operator of last resort, Transport for Wales Rail, with Amey retaining an involvement in delivering key infrastructure projects related to the Core Valley Lines.